Belber: Foundation

-The Belber company was established in 1891 when two school-age brothers, Aaron and Henry Belber, scraped together $200 and started making luggage in a South Philadelphia basement.
+The Belber company was established in 1891.
+Its founders, Aaron and Henry Belber, scraped together $200 and started making luggage in a South Philadelphia basement.
 The Belber brothers, ages 14 and 17, worked 10 hours a day, six days a week, hand-stitching luggage.

 History

-The Belber brothers opened a first factory in 1903.
+The Belber brothers opened their first factory in 1903.

 The Belber brothers were soon joined by their 2 other brothers, Herman and Maurice.

 In 1919, the Belber Trunk and Bag Company acquired the Oshkosh Trunk Company and became one of the world's biggest manufacturers of traveling goods.

 In 1920, the company purchased the Larkin Building on Arch Street in Philadelphia to house its main office, a factory and a salesroom.
-In addition, Belber built a national network of production, distribution and direct sales which by 1926 included manufacturing plants at Woodbury and Newark, New Jersey, and Oshkosh, Wisconsin, as well as branch warehouses and offices in Pittsburgh, New York, Minneapolis, Chicago and San Francisco.
+In addition, Belber built a national network of production, distribution and direct sales by 1926, including manufacturing plants at Woodbury and Newark, New Jersey, Oshkosh and Wisconsin, as well as branch warehouses and offices in Pittsburgh, New York, Minneapolis, Chicago and San Francisco.

 The Belber Trunk and Bag Company continued its expansion by acquiring the Schmit Bros.
 Trunk Company (which included the Eagle Trunk Company) in 1926 and the trunkmakers Innovation and Neverbreak in the 1930s.

 In 1930, Belber moved its headquarters to Woodbury, New Jersey, into a building that used to house the Blasius piano factory.

 In 1947, Belber closed its plant in Philadelphia and transferred all its activities to Woodbury, New Jersey.

-In the 1950s, Belber starts to lose momentum with the development of air travel and eventually went dormant in the middle of the 1970s.
+In the 1950s, Belber started to lose momentum with the development of air travel and eventually went dormant in the middle of the 1970s.

-In 2013, a group of entrepreneurs acquires Belber from with plans to revive the brand.
+In 2013, a group of entrepreneurs acquired Belber with plans to revive the brand.

-In early 2016, a new collection of bags and accessories is launched.
+In early 2016, a collection of bags and accessories was launched.

 Products

-In the roaring twenties, Belber's trunks, suitcases, and collapsible silk cord hangers were symbols of luxury travel.
+In the roaring twenties, Belber's trunks, suitcases and collapsible silk cord hangers were symbols of luxury travel.

-The Belber brothers were determined to revolutionize the idea of the journey, developing a “luggage consciousness” to influence customers that the bag was just as important as what went inside it.
-People began to want to look good when they traveled, and only the extremely wealthy could afford to do so during this period.
+The Belber brothers were determined to revolutionize the idea of the journey, developing a “luggage consciousness” to convince customers that the bag was just as important as what went inside it.
+People began to want to look good when they traveled and only the extremely wealthy could afford to do so during this period.
 However, with the production of Belber goods, the concept of "traveling in style" was made accessible to ordinary consumers.

 Innovations and patents

-Between 1907 and 1935, Belber registered up to 80 patents in the US for various technical product innovations.
+Between 1907 and 1935, Belber registered up to 80 patents in the U.S. for various technical product innovations.

-Some of the exclusive and patented Belber devices included the "Belber Safe Lock" enabling an easy opening and closing of the trunk, the "Belber Curtain Follower" (attached to the back of the trunk and holding firmly in place the garments by a rod inserted into a graduated ratchet), and multiple Drawer Locking Devices.
+Some of the exclusive and patented Belber devices included the "Belber Safe Lock" enabling an easy opening and closing of the trunk, the "Belber Curtain Follower" (attached to the back of the trunk and holding firmly in place the garments by a rod inserted into a graduated ratchet) and multiple Drawer Locking Devices.

 Belber advertised in nationally circulated magazines, touting its luggage as "as modern as tomorrow."